c0de-xs/TheScenic/content/travel-to/Grand-Canyon.md

 HeroImageDescription: "Photo of Grand Canyon by Pixabay"
 ## DROPCAP ##
 EnableDropcap: "true" #Set to false to disable dropcap
+Disclaimer: "true"
+DisclaimerTitle: "Disclaimer"
+DisclaimerContent: "This is demo content taken from the original article in Wikipedia.
+It is depicted hare purely for demonstrative reasons."
 Resources:
 - type: image
   url: /images/test.jpg